DataDog/dd-trace-py/docs/configuration.rst

          :ref:`pyramid`, :ref:`tornado`, :ref:`celery`, :ref:`django` and
          :ref:`falcon`.
 Added in ``v0.36.0``.
 See `Unified Service Tagging`_ for more information.

-   DD_SERVICE_MAPPING:
-     description: |
-         Define service name mappings to allow renaming services in traces, e.g. ``postgres:postgresql,defaultdb:postgresql``.

-   DD_SITE:
-     default: datadoghq.com

-     description: |
-         Specify which site to use for uploading profiles and logs.
-Set to ``datadoghq.eu`` to use EU site.

-   DD_TAGS:
-     description: |
-         Set global tags to be attached to every span.
-Value must be either comma or space separated. e.g. ``key1:value1,key2:value2`` or ``key1:value key2:value2``.

-         If a tag value is not supplied the value will be an empty string. e.g. ``key1,key2`` or ``key1 key2``.

-     version_added:
-       v0.38.0: Comma separated support added
-       v0.48.0: Space separated support added

    DD_VERSION:
      description: |
          Set an application's version in traces and logs e.g. ``1.2.3``,